 Q: Of all the places you have played what city is your favorite to play?

 A: I love playing in New York City, but when I’m touring my favorite city is always the city I haven’t been to yet.

 A: I like all kinds of music, but I mostly listen to Goth, industrial, punk and Ska.

 Q: What are some of your favorite bands?

-A: My favorite bands changes daily, but Placebo, Love & Rockets and the Toasters top the list.
-Then there’s Blur, The Replacements, Paul Westerburg, NIN, The Cure, The Cult, The Who, Depeche Mode, The Mighty Mighty Bosstones, The Specials, Bauhaus, Joy Division.
+A: My favorite bands changes daily, but Rammstein, Placebo, Love & Rockets and the Cult top the list.
+Then there’s Blur, The Replacements, Paul Westerburg, NIN, The Cure, The Who, Depeche Mode, The Mighty Mighty Bosstones, The Specials, Bauhaus, Joy Division.